bill-kerr/bkerr.dev-old/content/blog/declarative-validation-for-express-apis-with-class-validator-and-class-transformer.md

 }
 ```

 As you can see, two errors occurred on the `name` property and both were returned.
-Additionally, the erroneous property `invalid-property` also threw and error.
-Now that I knew how I wanted my errors to look, how do I implement it?
+Additionally, the erroneous property `invalid-property` also threw an error.
+Now that I knew how I wanted my errors to look, how did I implement it?

 ### Defining Validation Schema